unni-krishnan-95/copy/_posts/2016-09-26-over-the-wire-natas3.md

 Because all words were returned, I knew the command I injected - to __grep a__ in natas17 - was false.
 When I tried injecting __$(grep A /etc/natas_webpass/natas17)__, nothing was returned.
 This made me believe that if nothing was returned, then my command was valid and the letter A, existed in natas17's password.

 So what we have to do from here is similar to 16.
 We need to take our python code, edit it, and try to brute force the password.
-I used the word __Fridays__ at the end of my command - __$(grep a /etc/natas_webpass/natas17)Fridays__ - so in case the command failed, __Fridays__ would return in the output and my script could pick up on that as __False__.
+I used the word __Fridays__ at the end of my command - __$(grep a /etc/natas_webpass/natas17)Fridays__ - so in case the command failed, __Fridays__ would return in the output and my script could pick up on that as __false__.

 So let's go head and edit our __brute.py__ script like so: